-Family Planning supports relationship and sexuality education for all young people so they can gain knowledge and skills to manage conflicting messages from sexually explicit material.
+Family Planning supports relationships and sexuality education for all young people so they can gain knowledge and skills to manage conflicting messages from sexually explicit material.

 Sexually explicit material includes video, movies, TV shows, magazines or photographs, showing images and acts related to sex.
 Sexually explicit material includes pornography.
 Sexually explicit material can be found offline and online, often for free, and accessible to anyone.
 This availability means there are many opportunities for children and young people to encounter such material – whether on purpose or by accident.
 While research on the effects of pornography is still ongoing, it is clear that sexually explicit material features in some way in the lives of most young people.